andymanitara/tweak/README.md

 # Tweak.js - MVC your way.
-# Support Notes
-Support for older browsers is being added in.
-Current support for IE is limited to IE9+.
-To add support for older IE the ViewHTML class needs to be adapted.
-JSON parsing support is also need you can use this to add that polyfil to IE8 and below http://bestiejs.github.io/json3/

 ## Introduction
 Tweak.js is a MVC framework built to help developers' structure code; for use in web applications and web Components.
 Tweak.js is also accompanied with extra features that advances typical MVC concepts.